-We have one of the most extensive broadband networks in the U.S. With 99% of the State’s population having access to broadband 100mbps or faster and 64.9% with access to fiber optic service, it’s no wonder that New Jersey is ranked the #1 most connected state in the U.S. by BroadbandNow.com.
-New Jersey’s also ranks 5th in Broadband Leaders by Business Facilities 2017 Annual State Rankings Report.
+We have one of the most extensive broadband networks in the U.S. With 99% of the State’s population having access to broadband 100mbps or faster and 65% with access to fiber optic service, it’s no wonder that New Jersey is ranked the #1 most connected state in the U.S. by BroadbandNow.com.
+New Jersey’s also ranks 4th in Broadband Access by US News & World Report.

 Communications leader, Verizon and others are continually investing to enhance New Jersey’s infrastructure to offer industry-leading service throughout the State.
 At last count, Verizon’s ultra-fast FiOs services were available to more than two million homes and businesses in New Jersey.

 Many of the State’s cities offer lightning-fast Wi-Fi and a vast web of fiber optic cable to support companies that require high-speed connections.
 In fact, four New Jersey cities – Jersey City, Newark, Paterson and Elizabeth – dominated fDi Magazine’s 2017-2018 American Cities of the Future, Connectivity rankings, taking 4 of the top 6 positions.

-For example, Newark, with connectivity of 10 gigabits per second – a speed light-years ahead of typical internet connections – has one of the best fiber optic networks in the country.
-No wonder the 3rd largest telco hotel in the U.S. chose to locate in downtown Newark.
+For example, Newark, with a connectivity of 10 gigabits per second – a speed light-years ahead of typical internet connections – has one of the best fiber optic networks in the country.
+No wonder the 3rd largest telecom hotel in the U.S. chose to locate in downtown Newark.
 The facility houses operations for 58 leading network and service providers, and provides direct connections to the main fiber line of the East Coast.

 Depend on reliable, greased-lightning-fast broadband service?
 There’s no better place than New Jersey.

 New Jersey’s utility companies have been investing billions of dollars in infrastructure improvements.
 Not only is it making the State’s utilities resilient; it’s placing them at the forefront of innovation, and, making our utilities the backbone for established and new businesses across the region.